 Students are provided both coaching and individualized instruction, with extensive opportunities for performance, as well as elective studies in entrepreneurship, in preparation for a performance career.
-Although each student applies individually, quartets are normally expected to audition as a pre-formed ensemble for admission to this program.
+Although each student applies individually, quartets are expected to audition as a pre-formed ensemble for admission to this program.
 This is a two-year program with only one ensemble in residence at a time.

-Admissions requirements for this program include completing all required university graduate admission requirements, submitting a CU Boulder application, four letters of recommendation, a pre-screening recorded audition, performing a live audition and being interviewed by faculty.
+Admissions requirements for this program include completing all required university graduate admission requirements, submitting a CU Boulder application, three letters of recommendation, a pre-screening recorded audition, performing a live audition and being interviewed by faculty.

 Required Courses and Credits

 |PMUS 6696||Viola (two semesters for one year) 1||4|

 |or PMUS 6706||Violin|

 |or PMUS 6716||Violoncello|

 |TMUS 6956||Master's Thesis (chamber music recitals; two semesters) 2||4|

 |TMUS 6957||Master's Thesis 2 (chamber music recitals; two semesters) 2||4|